 C. Implementation of Graduation Requirements

 1. ICAC shall advise the School Board on implementation of the state and local graduation requirements, including K-12 curriculum, assessment, student learning opportunities, and other related issues.
 Recommendations of this committee shall be published annually to the community.
+The school board shall receive public input and comment and shall adopt or update this policy at least annually.
+The ICAC Committee will serve as the Advisory Committee for Comprehensive Continuous Improvement of Student Achievement.

 2. The School Board shall annually review and determine if student achievement levels at each school site meet federal expectations.
 If the School Board determines that student achievement levels at a school site do not meet federal expectations and the site has not made adequate yearly progress for two consecutive school years, ICAC shall work with the school site to adopt a plan to raise student achievement levels to meet federal expectations.
 ICAC may seek assistance from the Commissioner of the Minnesota Department of Education (MDE) (the Commissioner) in developing a plan which must include parental involvement components.